eclipse td508 mk3

 The TD508 Mk3 perform better in average and smaller rooms, and are ideal for near field listening due to their point source approach.
 They give even greater performance when accompanied by a suitable subwoofer.

-Where the Eclipse TD508 Mk3 differs to virtually any other loudspeaker on the market is that the drive unit isn't screwed into the cabinet - in fact, the only physical connection between the driver and the cabinet is a small amount of damping material around the outer edge of the driver gasket so as not to transfer any vibrations from the cabinet to the driver and vice versa, and also to maintain a seal.
+Where the Eclipse TD508 Mk3 differs to virtually every budget loudspeaker on the market is that the drive units, crossover isn't screwed into the cabinet - in fact, the only physical connection between the driver and the cabinet is a small amount of damping material around the outer edge of the driver gasket so as not to transfer any vibrations from the cabinet back to the driver and vice versa, and also to maintain a seal.

-To explain this a little further, you could say that the cabinet is suspended around the driver by the "diffusion stay", which is secured to the speaker stand.
+To explain this a little further, the cabinet is essentially suspended around the driver by the "mass anchor", which is secured to the desktop stand via the "diffusion stay".
 This creates a "floating" cabinet around the driver.
-It is to the diffusion stay that the drive unit is held firmly in place via the "mass anchor" - this effectively makes every part of this design a single solid part of the table top stands, except for the cabinet itself.
+It is to the mass anchor that the drive unit is held firmly in place, which effectively makes every part of this design a single solid part of the table top stands, except for the cabinet itself.

-As you can see from the cutaway detail above, rather than the reflex port being a straight plastic or cardboard tube glued to the cabinet, the rear port of the TD508 Mk3 is a constantly changing radius, and an integral part of the cabinet moulding.
+As you can see from the cutaway detail above, rather than the reflex port being a plastic or cardboard tube glued to the cabinet, the rear port of the TD508 Mk3 is a far more rigid and integral part of the cabinet moulding.

 The compact TD508 Mk3 speakers have a powerful motor system due to their high magnetic flux density.